Wednesday, 8 January 2020

 This inscription records that a Brahman lady Devachchani, wife of Dandiyankilar Pandiya-Kramavittar set up the image of Ganapati-Bhatara in the temple of Sailesvaram at Paramesvaraman[ga]lam, constructed a shrine for it and endowed 40 kadi of paddy for twilight lamps and worship to the deity.

 The record is dated simply in the 15th year, but the king’s name is not mentioned.
-Since the other face of the slab contains an inscription of Nripatunga, dated in his 16th year[12] which closely resembles the present inscription in it’s writing, this epigraph also may be assigned to the reign of the same king.
+Since the other face of the slab contains an inscription of Nripatunga, dated in his 16th year[12] which closely resembles the present inscription in its writing, this epigraph also may be assigned to the reign of the same king.

 No. 69.